OiBoii/Interactive-Lab-Hub/Lab4/readme.md

 **c.
 In `Examples->Basic->Fading` the RGB LED values range from 0-255.
 What do you have to do so that you get the full range of output voltages from the RGB LED when using your FSR to change the LED color?**

-Yes This could be accomplished using the map() function.
-In the code linked [here](https://github.com/OiBoii/Interactive-Lab-Hub/blob/master/Lab4/mapFSR_LED.ino) component of the RGB led to demonstrade the code for simplicity.
+Yes, this could be accomplished using the map() function.
+In the code linked [here](https://github.com/OiBoii/Interactive-Lab-Hub/blob/master/Lab4/mapFSR_LED.ino) the RED component of the RGB is mapped to the maximum value.
 The link to the code can be found below.

 **a.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**